M+ Audio Guide

 There are three audio guide interfaces.
 The first and second interface features an activated audio player interface at the bottom of the viewport, and the second interface features an audio track transcript.

-Versatile audio functions such as speed up and down, fast forward and backward can help visitors to customise their experience.
+Audio functions such as fast forward and rewind can help visitors customise their experience based on their preferences.

-We wanted to create an inclusive and accessible interface based on visitor behaviours and user surveys from M+.
-Visitors have two options for accessing information about a particular artwork: by typing in the artwork number or scanning a QR code.
+One of our aims is to create an inclusive interface that is based on visitor behaviour.
+Visitors can access information about a selected work by either entering the work number or scanning a QR code.

-Instead of being served a generic narrative when landing on the artwork page, visitors are able to dig deeper through two audio clips with accompanying narratives: “About the work” provides an extensive expert commentary analysing the work, and “Audio description” imparts a brief literal description of the artwork.
+Each piece of work consists of two audio clips: “About the work” provides extensive commentary on the work, and “Audio description” provides a brief description of the artwork.

 A representation of the visual hierarchy of work location, artist name, work name, year, and captions.